All Episodes

 Stay with us.

-No, I'm not gonna say it.
+No, I'm not going to say it.

-Do not try to I just told Snerdley a joke, and I'm not gonna say it about Erica Jong and Hillary and why Hillary might really be mad.
+About Erica Jong and Hillary and why Hillary might really be mad.

 I want to assure you that I do not read the Huffington Post.

-Ariana Huffington's little blog, somebody sent me this.
+Ariana Huffington's little blog.

-She of the hybrid, big environmentalist wacko, she ripped up her own yard up there in Massachusetts, violating regulations to get ready for a party she's throwing for Bobby Kennedy Jr.
+She ripped up her own yard up there in Massachusetts, violating regulations to get ready for a party she's throwing for Bobby Kennedy Jr.

 Not too long ago, she writes, Oprah did a show about global warming and held up a light bulb.

-If every household in America changed just five of their light bulbs to a compact fluorescent bulb, it would be the equivalent to taking eight million cars off the road for a year in terms of greenhouse gases created.
+If every household in America changed just five of their light bulbs to a compact fluorescent bulb, it would be the equivalent to taking 8 million cars off the road for a year in terms of greenhouse gases created.

-Ken Luna, an eighth grade science teacher in Babylon, New York, saw Oprah, and along with his students has come up with a very bright idea.
+Ken Luna, an eighth-grade science teacher in Babylon, New York, saw Oprah and along with his students has come up with a very bright idea.

 Home Depot has agreed to supply Mr. Luna's class with enough of these CFL bulbs for every student in their district.